 Structure.
 The current Senior Facilities Agreement provides \$150 million of committed debt facilities, in the form of a multi-currency (GBP sterling, U.S. dollars or euros) Revolving Credit Facility and an additional \$50 million of uncommitted facilities through an accordion clause.
 The amended facilities mature July 31, 2022.
-As of December 31, 2018, we had drawn down \$nil under the Revolving Credit Facility (December 31, 2017: \$21.3 million).
+As of December 31, 2019, we had drawn down \$17.5 million under the Revolving Credit Facility (December 31, 2018: \$nil).

 Availability.
 The facility is used for loans and overdrafts.
 Amounts unutilized under the Revolving Credit Facility (or, if the case, under the revolving portion of the Accordion) are allocated to ancillary facilities available under the Senior Facilities Agreement in connection with overdraft facilities, bilateral loan facilities and letter of credit facilities.
-As of December 31, 2018, we had drawn down \$nil under the ancillary facilities (December 31, 2017: \$21.3 million).
+As of December 31, 2019, we had drawn down \$nil under the ancillary facilities (December 31, 2018: \$nil).
 We may use amounts drawn under the Revolving Credit Facility for our general corporate purposes and certain capital expenditures, as well as for the financing of permitted acquisitions and reorganizations.
-As of December 31, 2018, \$150.0 million was available under the Revolving Credit Facility.
+As of December 31, 2019, \$132.5 million (net of \$17.5 million drawn down) was available under the Revolving Credit Facility.
 The last day we may draw funds from the Revolving Credit Facility is June 30, 2022.

-The Company has a separate bonding facility for bank guarantees and documentary letters of credit denominated in GBP sterling of £10.0 million (\$12.8 million), of which £1.2 million (\$1.5 million) was drawn as of December 31, 2018.
-The amount drawn on the bonding facility as of December 31, 2017, was £1.0 million (\$1.4 million).
+The Company has a separate bonding facility for bank guarantees and documentary letters of credit denominated in GBP sterling of £5.5 million (\$7.2 million), of which £1.5 million (\$2.3 million) was drawn as of December 31, 2019.
+At December 31, 2018, the bonding facility was for £10.0 million (\$12.8 million) of which £1.2 million (\$1.5 million) was drawn.